RutaCodes/ShortProjects/Project_OLSmodeling/ProjectScope.md

 # Modeling

-Results from correlation analysis were then used to inform which land cover types should be used as explanatory variables in the model.
+Ordinary Least Square Modeling was used to create predictive nutrient concentration model.
+Results from correlation analysis were used to inform which land cover types should be used as explanatory variables in the model.